Vietnam Civil Aviation Flight 501: Summary

+Several passengers and crew members were also injured by shrapnel from the grenade.
+The grenade exploded, creating a large, table-sized hole in the aircraft's fuselage.
+The three remaining hijackers survived and, fearing capture, fired at the engine and fuel tank through the hole caused by the explosion.
+However, due to strong winds, their shots missed their targets.
+In a panic, the three hijackers broke through the emergency exit and jumped to the ground.
+Due to the explosion, the aircraft's control cables and hydraulic systems were severely damaged.
+The crew had to push the landing gear multiple times before they could successfully land, thanks to a system of cables connecting the landing gear which hadn't completely broken.

 On October 4, 1978, a military court in Da Nang sentenced the mastermind of the hijacking to death.
 The remaining accomplices were sentenced to between two and eight years in prison.
 The plane was repaired, but crashed and was written off a few months later while on a rice aid flight to Champasak, Laos.

 In popular culture

 A film based on the hijacking, "Hijacked" (Vietnamese: Tử Chiến Trên Không), produced by director Ham Tran, in collaboration with Galaxy Play, released in 2025.